gravitational/teleport/docs/4.4/features/ssh-pam.md

 Now attempting to login as an existing user should result in the creation of the user and a successful login.

+## Additional authentication steps

+Using the PAM `auth` modules, it is possible to add additional authentication steps during user login.
+These can include passwords, 2nd factor or even biometrics.

+Note that Teleport enables strong SSH authentication out of the box using certificates.
+For most users, hardening [the initial Teleport authentication](../admin-guide#authentication) (e.g. `tsh login`) is preferred.

+By default, `auth` modules are not used to avoid the default system behavior (usually using local Unix passwords).
+You can enable them by setting `use_pam_auth` in the `pam` section of your `teleport.yaml`.